 - 1. The proposed Grading will not cause Hazard to public safety and/or welfare. - 2.
-The proposed work will not damage adjacent public or private property, or alter any existing drainage in such a manner as to damage adjacent or off-site property, or result in deposition of Debris or Sediment off-site, or result

-- in deposition into any Wetland, Watercourse, Storm Water Management System, or Public Right-of-Way. - 3.
+The proposed work will not damage adjacent public or private property, or alter any existing drainage in such a manner as to damage adjacent or off-site property, or result in deposition of Debris or Sediment off-site, or result in deposition into any Wetland, Watercourse, Storm Water Management System, or Public Right-of-Way. - 3.
 The area for which Grading is proposed is not subject to Erosion, settlement, slope instability or any other Hazard that cannot be protected against during the permitted Grading activities. - 4.
-The land area for which the Clearing and/or Grading is proposed does not lie within a designated 100-Year Floodplain or unmapped flood prone area of any lake, pond, or Watercourse, unless the proposed Clearing and/or Grading is consistent with the current City Floodplain Management Resolution or any subsequently adopted Floodplain Management Ordinance and is determined to have no detrimental influence upon the overall function of the watershed. - 5.
+The land area for which the Clearing and/or Grading is proposed does not lie within a designated Floodplain or unmapped Flood prone area of any lake, pond, or Watercourse, unless the proposed Clearing and/or Grading is consistent with the Floodplain Management sections of this ordinance [Section 5.14] and is determined to have no detrimental influence upon the overall function of the watershed.67 - 5.
 Disturbance to any Natural Feature is consistent with any approved site plan, final preliminary plat, or PUD site plan. - 6.
 A soil Erosion and Sedimentation control plan is provided that meets the provisions of this chapter.